-In an effort to help ALSC members make an informed decision before they vote, this afternoon’s blog post consists of statements from the six candidates standing for election to the ALSC Board of Directors in the 2020-21 Election.
+In an effort to help ALSC members make an informed decision before they vote, this afternoon’s blog post consists of statements from the six candidates standing for election to the ALSC Board of Directors.

 We have survived an exhausting year, one that I can barely remember and that will also never forget.
 You all have been amazing finding ways to connect to your communities and with each other and I just want to say thank you so much.
 It is with great pride that I stand as president of this division, and with six months remaining in my term, I am committed to ensuring ALSC remains inclusive, financially stable, and in tune with the needs of library professionals serving children everywhere.

 My year as President has ended and I wanted to thank you all for your support of ALSC during our eventful year.
 I’m using this blog as an opportunity to wrap up our year and to thank key individuals who have made our important work possible.